microsoft-healthcare-madison/team/okrs-2021-jan.md

 ## Expand the capabilities of fhir-codegen

-* P1 Define parsing and serialization benchmarks to compare existing approaches, including latency to first pass + warmed-up throughput.
+* P1 (0.3): Define parsing and serialization benchmarks to compare existing approaches, including latency to first pass + warmed-up throughput.

-* P1 Improve time to first pass by 3x and improve throughput by __x without breaking API compatibility by leveraging System.Text.Json (vs NewtonSoft) for serialization and parsing.
+* P1 (0.5): Improve time to first pass by 3x and improve throughput by __x without breaking API compatibility by leveraging System.Text.Json (vs NewtonSoft) for serialization and parsing.

-* P2 Codegen library is published in Nuget
+* P2 (0.0): Codegen library is published in Nuget

-* P3 Add support for parsing profiles.
+* P3 (0.5): Add support for parsing profiles.

-* P3 Build OpenAPI docs compliant with 'official' FHIR build.
+* P3 (0.1): Build OpenAPI docs compliant with 'official' FHIR build.

-    * Add to 'generated' for compatibility checking.
+    * (0.0): Add to 'generated' for compatibility checking.

-    * Talk with MS PowerApps Custom Connector team
+    * (0.0): Talk with MS PowerApps Custom Connector team

-* P4 Add API server and UI.
+* P4 (0.0): Add API server and UI.

-* P4 Add support for loading from a local build (output) folder (depends on changes to FHIR core infrastructure in the R4b refactor)
+* P4 (1.0): Add support for loading from a local build (output) folder (depends on changes to FHIR core infrastructure in the R4b refactor)

+### Not previously captured

+* P0 (1.0): Support Firely with updates and fixes as needed.

 ## Internal MS team connections